AMR-Platform/LiDAR_Interface/reader2.0/README.md

 ## Overview

 The MSOP protocol is used for lidar data transmission over UDP on port 2368.
+The LakiBeam1(L) has a **270° field of view**, scanning from **45° to 315°**.
 Each packet contains:
 - 12 data blocks (100 bytes each)
 - Each data block contains 16 measurement results
 - Each measurement has both strongest and last return data